kin-labs/rewards-engine/improvement-proposals/kf_kre_3_1.md

     increases _Economic Depth_, where the value of goods and services being traded are worth more Kin (and indirectly USD).

-## Additionally, KRE 3.1 also aims to:
+Additionally, KRE 3.1 also aims to:

-1.  ## make it possible for users to move between apps and encourage a more open economy; and
+1. Make it possible for users to move between apps and encourage a more open economy; and

-2.  ## lower the barrier to entry for new apps to encourage adoption.
+2. Lower the barrier to entry for new apps to encourage adoption.

 ## **Description of Improvements**

-### \#Incentivizing Meaningful Economic Activity
+### Incentivizing Meaningful Economic Activity

 While Active User Balance (AUB) is the primary method to calculate economic contribution we propose to cap the AUB count for each app based